-Clients were coming in for natural, paraben-free products but also wanted highly technical, efficacious results.
-They had seen the effects of dermatologist loved ingredients – vitamin C, glycolic acid, alpha hydroxy acids and peptides – but wanted these ingredients in the most concentrated, purist form possible.
+Clients were coming into the stores looking for highly technical products, with clean formulas that were free of parabens and other harmful ingredients.
+They had seen the effects of dermatologist loved ingredients like vitamin C, glycolic acid, alpha hydroxy acids and peptides, but wanted these ingredients in the most concentrated, purist form possible.

 Barry Beck co-founded M-61 Laboratories, makers of M-61 Skincare, the first highly technical, natural cosmeceutical brand.
-Mr. Beck, a serial entrepreneur, has appeared as a guest speaker at NASDAQ’s Showcase on Great Consumer Brands and has spoken on the subject of entrepreneurship at Cornell University and Columbia University’s Lang Center for Entrepreneurship’s Distinguished Speaker Series.
-Mr. Beck currently sits on the Trustee Council of Cornell University, the Advisory Council of Cornell University’s ILR School, and on the Advisory Council of the U.S. Federal Reserve Bank of Richmond for Business and Consumer Payments.
-Previously, Mr. Beck participated in the founding of Tower Systems, Inc., now known as U.S. Maintenance, a contract maintenance business serving national retail chains, which grew to more than $500 million in system-wide revenue.
-Beck pioneered Tower’s franchising concept, which led to the opening of over 1,200 franchised and company managed operations across the Continental United States, Alaska, Hawaii and Puerto Rico.
-In 1995, Entrepreneur Magazine ranked Tower as the ninth fastest growing franchisor in the world.
-Mr. Beck received his Bachelor of Science from Cornell University.
+Mr. Beck is often invited to share his entrepreneurship, branding and innovation expertise, and was a recipient of the 2016 Retail Innovator of the Year Award by Retail TouchPoints Magazine.
+He has appeared as a guest speaker for the Showcase on Great Consumer Brands at NASDAQ, the Future of Bricks-and-Mortar Retail at the Commercial Real Estate Development Association, Mobile Payment and Omnichannel Retailing at the Federal Reserve Bank of Richmond, and was the keynote speaker at the 2015 Texas A&M University Retailing Summit.
+He has also spoken on the subject of entrepreneurship and innovation at Cornell University and Columbia University’s Lang Center for Entrepreneurship’s Distinguished Speaker Series.
+Mr. Beck currently sits on the Trustee Council of Cornell University, the Advisory Council of Cornell University’s ILR School, and on the Advisory Council of the Federal Reserve Bank of Richmond.
+Previously, Mr. Beck participated in the founding of Tower Systems, Inc., now known as U.S. Maintenance, a contract maintenance business serving national retail chains, which was acquired by Emcor Group (NYSE:EME), a Fortune 500 Company.

-In 1999, Mr. Beck also co-founded Bluemercury, Inc., a high-growth luxury beauty retail chain, e-commerce provider, cosmetics brand developer and spa retail chain, with locations from coast-to-coast.
-Mr. Beck developed all aspects of Bluemercury’s operations including real estate and store expansion, product development, finance, and acquisitions and has served on Bluemercury’s Board of Directors since the company's inception.
-Mr. Beck developed the original store retail model after his acquisition and development of the first Bluemercury store located in Washington, DC more than 15 years ago.
-He resides in Bethesda, Maryland, with his wife and three children, ages 11, 9, and 7.
+In 1999, Mr. Beck also co-founded Bluemercury, Inc., a high-growth luxury beauty retail chain, e-commerce provider and cosmetics brand developer.
+Mr. Beck oversees all aspects of Bluemercury’s operations and leads the company's strategic growth initiatives.
+He developed the original store retail model after his acquisition and development of the first Bluemercury store.